-I This Brambille is first surgeon to the Emperor, by whom he has been ennobled, and who has made him inspector of the medical and chirurgical academies.
-He is said to be an ignorant quack, and a violent satire has lately been written against him, which if report speak truth is very pleasant.
+^{}This Brambille is first surgeon to the Emperor, by whom he has been ennobled, and who has made him inspector of the medical and chirurgical academies.
+He is said to be an ignorant quack, and a violent satire has lately been written against him, which, if report speaks truth, is very pleasant.
 This satire has been licensed and publicly sold at Vienna, which is another singular fact, and tends to prove that pasquinades will be much rather suffered, in Austria, than instructive and free works.